 Q: How can you tell if a guy is a virgin?

 A: Great question!
 There is no way unless he tells you.
 You can ask, but know that he may or may not be telling you the truth.
 Do you need any more information?

 Q: Can you get pregnant just fooling around?

 A: It depends on what you do when “fooling around.”
-It’s possible, even though you may not have intercourse (the penis is in the vagina and the male ejaculates).
+It’s possible, even though you may not have intercourse (the penis is in the vagina).
 If the semen from the penis gets anywhere near the vagina, the sperm can find their way into the vagina and travel to an egg.
 Then you might get pregnant.
 What else do you want to know?

 Q: Is oral sex “sex?”

 A1: Wow.
 That’s a tough question.
 What do you think?